-Nanollose produces new fibre and pulp from microbial nanocellulose from industrial organic and agricultural waste products.
-This provides Nanollose's customers with a guarantee that the company is not sourcing from controversial sources including wood from: illegal loggingiv, wood logged in contravention of First Nations/indigenous peoples' rights or in contravention of Free, Prior or Informed Consent (FPIC), high carbon value landscapes or endangered species habitat.
+NER has designed 'EcoPulping' with a vision to a perfect circular economy where sustainable material is used, energy is reduced, effluents are eliminated and the product created is sustainable and can be brought back into the economic cycle.
+This provides NER's customers with a guarantee that the company is not sourcing from controversial sources including wood from: illegal logging^{iv}, wood logged in contravention of First Nations/indigenous peoples' rights or in contravention of Free, Prior or Informed Consent (FPIC) or endangered species habitat.